akerl/githubstats/README.md

 * [Jon Chen](https://github.com/fly) for providing encouragement while borrowing my code

 ## License

-github\_stats is released under the MIT License.
+GithubStats is released under the MIT License.
 See the bundled LICENSE file for details.